Can females have haemophilia?

 YOU ARE NOT ALONE

-- Stay in regular contact with your local Haemophilia Centre team and make sure you keep up with anything new.
-The Haemophilia Centre is there to help and can give you advice or talk over any problems or concerns
+- Stay in regular contact with your local Haemophilia Treatment Centre (HTC) team and make sure you keep up with anything new.
+The HTC is there to help and can give you advice or talk over any problems or concerns

 - Keep in touch with your Haemophilia Foundation for updates on new information and enjoy a chat with other women who know what it’s like.